c-r-lewis/Ansible-Web-Service-Automation-with-Docker/README.md

 This configuration ensures:
 - **Port 22**: SSH is accessible on port 22.
-- **PermitRootLogin**: The root user can log in, but with public key authentication only (no password login).
+- **PermitRootLogin**: The root user can log in with public key authentication only (no password login).
 - **PubkeyAuthentication**: Only public key authentication is allowed.

 ## 2. **Docker Compose Setup**

 Next, set up the Docker environment using Docker Compose.
-The `docker-compose.yml` file defines the services, such as the web server (Nginx) and SSH access, required to run the container.
+The `docker-compose.yml` file defines the services required to run the container, such as the web server (Nginx) and SSH access.

 ### **docker-compose.yml**

-The `docker-compose.yml` file defines a single service, `app`, which is a Docker container based on the `alpine:3.14` image.
+The `docker-compose.yml` file defines a single service, `app`, a Docker container based on the `alpine:3.14` image.

 ```yaml
 services: